fraserlab/sci-dependentcare/index.md

 tagline: Attempting to solve dependent care during COVID-19
 description: Welcome page
 ---
-### UPDATE, 7/22/10:
 These efforts are being implemented on an evolving ad hoc basis by James and Seemay, in parallel to the work being done by the Child & Dependent Care Taskforce.
+We are focused specifically on those needs in the basic science research community at UCSF so that we can target unique challenges that are difficult to address at a campus-wide level.
 Your input is greatly needed to clarify next steps, which are being defined as we go based on your feedback.

+### UPDATE, 7/22/10:

 We have also posted a summary of the first (now closed) survey [here](/pages/survey.html). **If you are interested in participating in the work relief or caregiving match program, please fill out this [second survey](https://forms.gle/Z6uJP9XYiVPhvSLb6), by Friday, noon.**